Avoiding Rate Explosions By Monitoring Geo-Politics

 Looking at the general movement of the Euro, you can see that the uncertainty surrounding elections, coupled with the Brexit movement, is hammering the currency.

-Watch the signs that point towards safety first, then profits
+Watch the signs that point towards safety first, then consistency

 It wasn’t a shot out of the blue that caught Ferdinand.
 Bombs had actually been tossed at him earlier in the day.
 In fact, his motorcade passed by one assassin who failed to act, a second who bounced his bomb off the back of the Archduke’s car.
 He actually went to a reception at the town hall right after that.